assen-totin/cdn/README.md

 - `n`: original filename; mandatory for `application/x-www-form-urlencoded`; for `multipart/form-data` overrides the value, provided in the file part of the form itself.
 - `ct`: content type of the file; mandatory for `application/x-www-form-urlencoded`; for `multipart/form-data` overrides the value, provided in the file part of the form itself.
 - `cd`: content disposition to use for this file.
 If set to `attachment`, the file will be served as attachment; for any other value (or if missing) the file will be served inline.
+- `pl`: the file ID of the pack leader, which must exist in the CDN.
+Only when using file packs (see below).
+- `ext`: the extension to file ID of the pack leader for this specific file.
+Only when using file packs (see below).
+Limited to 16 bytes, alpha-numeric only.

 The metadata can be created in two ways:

 - For SQL or MongoDB, you need to provide `auth_value` to be set in the database table or collection, e.g. via JWT.
 - For JSON or XML, a request will be send using the chosen transport (Unix, TCP, HTTP) with the file metadata (as in the response when asking to download or delete a file); the response will be ignored.

+## Concurrent versions

+Although the CDN uses large hashing depth (128 bit) and an algorithm with sigh sensitivity and dispersion, as with every hashing method conflicts are inevitable.
+To adapt, the CDN will append a dot and a counter value to the hash when creating the file ID.
+This way, different files with the same may still co-exist on the CDN.

+## File packs

+Normally, every uploaded file will get its own ID, computed by the CDN.
+Sometimes it may be necessary to use an existing ID instead, followed by an extension.
+An example would be storing multiple copies of the same image, but with different resolution; in this case, the base file ID (called here "pack leader") will be provided to the client application and, based on its needs, it will request this file ID, amended by a resolution-specific extension.

+To upload the pack leader, just do a regular upload and save the provided ID.

+To upload any subsequent file to the pack, add the `pl` and the `ext` parameters to the upload; the first must be the file ID of the pack leader, the second the custom extension for this specific file.
+The CDN will return the file ID of the newly uploaded file, which will be the ID of the pack leader, followed by a dot and the provided extension.

+To retrieve a file from the pack, just use its full ID as returned by the CDN.

+When getting a file, if the file ID contains an extension, but the file is not found, the CDN will attempt to serve the pack leader instead.

+Note that the extensions will be converted to base16 before being written to the filesystem; this is to protect from directory traversal attempts.
+The file ID of a pack member will contain the extension in its original form.

 ## Manual uploads